-Annual costs for low-level radioactive waste management that includes minimization technology and on-site storage were reported as low as \$5,00 per year to as high as \$2,500,000 per year.
+Annual costs for low-level radioactive waste management that includes minimization technology and on-site storage were reported as low as \$150 per year to as high as \$2,000,000 per year.

-One utility indicated recent capital costs incurred for the management of LLRW and additional storage space is planned.
+One laboratory indicated recent capital costs incurred for the management of LLRW and one utility had additional storage space planned.